PratikTayshete/Face-Detection/README.md

   - Can start and stop the webcam by using the avaiable QPushButtons.

   - Can toggle on and off the face detection implementation on the webcam feed by clicking the available QPushbutton.

+ The user interface is made using Qt Designer.

  For more information on OpenCV and different classifiers, check the OpenCV official documentation: https://docs.opencv.org/4.1.1/